kubernetes/contributor-site/content/en/blog/2022/meet-our-contributors-APAC-China-region-03.md

 In 2017, he encountered an issue which led to a community discussion and his contributions to Kubernetes started.
 Before contributing to Kubernetes, Jintao was a long-time contributor to Docker-related open source projects.

-Currently Jintao is a reviewer for the `Ingress-nginx` project.
+Currently Jintao is a reviewer for the [ingress-nginx](https://kubernetes.github.io/ingress-nginx/) project.

 He suggests to follow open source commercial companies, if one wants to do open source full-time.
 For new contributors Jintao says that if anyone wants to make a significant contribution to an open source project, then they should choose the project based on their interests and should generously invest time.